thprfssr/danetiska.com/index.md

 a series of military conflicts with neighboring Turkic tribes, they were forced to migrate westward in the eighth century CE.
-After an arduous journey characterized by more military conflicts, they eventually settled in the coastal plains of modern-day Romania and Bulgaria, in a region called [Dobrudja](https://en.wikipedia.org/wiki/Dobruja).
+After an arduous journey characterized by more military conflicts, they eventually settled in the coastal plains of modern-day Romania and Bulgaria, in the region of [Dobrudja](https://en.wikipedia.org/wiki/Dobruja).

 The core vocabulary of Danetian is inherited from